KnowitJSTSGuild/web-components/README.md

 - It would be nice to highlight selected thumbnail
 - Some transation animations would look nice
 - Styling the gallery to your liking

+If ^those were too easy, try to create own components:

+- Commenting is always nice, add comment component to each image
+- And if commenting isn't your thing, how about liking/upvoting images?
+- Sometimes there is need for image deletion/adding, can you do it?